Dental Crowns Plymouth Hand-Crafted From Premium Materials

 Maintaining Your Dental Crown

-It is possible to maintain your dental crown for well over a decade by following a list of simple instructions provided by Dr. Kirschner.
+It's possible to maintain your dental crown for well over a decade by following a list of simple instructions provided by Dr. Kirschner:

 Practice Good Dental Hygiene

-Care for your restoration in a similar manner as your natural teeth by thoroughly brushing and flossing on a daily basis.
+Care for your restoration like you care for your natural teeth by thoroughly brushing and flossing on a daily basis.
 Remember to pull the dental floss from front to back rather than up and down the sides of your teeth to avoid snagging the edge of your crown.

 While our porcelain and porcelain-fused-to-metal crowns are very strong, they are not indestructible, so refrain from chewing on ice, hard candies, or anything excessively hard.
 If you suffer from bruxism (teeth grinding), we may recommend wearing a mouthguard to protect your teeth and dental crown overnight.